island-is/island.is/libs/nest/config/README.md

 This is especially useful for a few things:

-- Validate that configuration values are set correctly (urls, regex, etc).
+- Validate that configuration values are valid (urls, regex, etc).
 - Validate the type of values parsed by the `*JSON` helpers.
-In this case, it also provides better TypeScript types for the final configuration object.
-- Transform environment variables as needed before they are used.
+- Provide better TypeScript types for values parsed by the `*JSON` helpers.

-If validation fails in production the process is stopped.
-In all environments the following is logged:
+If configuration validation fails then the process is stopped with an error similar to this:

 ```
 SomeModule is not configured.
 Validation failed with the following errors: